ziul-bio/bash_Unix_Conda/bash_Unix_command_line.md

 mkdir [OPTION]...
 DIRECTORY Nane...
 ```

-Mandatory arguments to long options are mandatory for short options too.
+Mandatory arguments to long options are mandatory for short options too:

-  -m, --mode=MODE   set file mode (as in chmod), not a=rwx - umask
+    -m, --mode=MODE   # set file mode (as in chmod), not a=rwx - umask
-  -p, --parents     no error if existing, make parent directories as needed
+    -p, --parents     # no error if the diretory already exist, make parent directories as needed
-  -v, --verbose     print a message for each created directory
+    -v, --verbose     # print a message for each created directory

 ## Remove files and directories
 ```bash